Bridging Visual Arts & Healthcare:

 Brigham and Women’s Hospital, Dana-Farber Cancer Institute & Harvard Medical School

-Symposium partners
+Symposium partners:

 Background: